learning-zone/spring-boot-basics/spring-notes.md

 }
 ```
 #### Q. What is caching?
 Have you used any caching framework with Spring Boot?
+Caching is a mechanism to enhance the performance of a system.
+It is a temporary memory that lies between the application and the persistent database.
+Cache memory stores recently used data items in order to reduce the number of database hits as much as possible.

+**Types of cache**
+* **In-memory caching**: This is the most frequently used area where caching is used extensively to increase performance of the application.
+In-memory caches such as `Memcached` and `Radis` are key-value stores between your application and your data storage.
+Since the data is held in RAM, it is much faster than typical databases where data is stored on disk.
+* **Database caching**: Database usually includes some level of caching in a default configuration, optimized for a generic use case.
+Tweaking these settings for specific usage patterns can further boost performance.
+One popular in this area is first level cache of `Hibernate` or any `ORM frameworks`.
+* **Web server caching**: Reverse proxies and caches such as Varnish can serve static and dynamic content directly.
+Web servers can also cache requests, returning responses without having to contact application servers.
+In today’s API age, this option is a viable if we want to cache API responses in web server level.
+* **CDN caching**: Caches can be located on the client side (OS or browser), server side, or in a distinct cache layer.
 #### Q. How to develop a full stack application using Spring Boot and Angular?
 #### Q. How to implement Pagination and Sorting with Spring Boot?
 #### Q. What is Swagger?
 Have you implemented it using Spring Boot?